-- The Callanetics exercise does not require any machines but some of the Pilates exercise like the Reformer exercises requires machines.
-Without the required machines some Pilates exercise cannot be done.
+- The Callanetics exercise does not require any machines but some of the Pilates exercises like the Reformer exercises require machines.
+Without the required machines some Pilates exercises cannot be done.

 - One can easily find a certified professional Pilates instructor whereas there are less than a hundred certified Callanetics instructors.